mesosphere/dcos-commons/frameworks/cassandra/docs/node-settings.md

 To configure the disk type:
 *   **In DC/OS CLI options.json**: `disk_type`: string (default: `ROOT`)
 *   **DC/OS web interface**: `CASSANDRA_DISK_TYPE`: `string`

+## Disk Scheduler

+It is [recommended](http://docs.datastax.com/en/landing_page/doc/landing_page/recommendedSettings.html#recommendedSettings__optimizing-ssds) that you pre-configure your storage hosts to use the deadline IO scheduler in production environments.

 # Placement Constraints